Skip to main content

 wcLine/word/byte counts

-statFile metadata (name, size, type)
+statFile metadata (name, size, type, ID via extra)

 findRecursive search with -name, -maxdepth